gregpalmr/alluxio-on-emr/README.md

      ssh -i ./alluxio_emr_id_rsa hadoop@<master node public ip>

 ## Step 7.
-Create a test Hive table pointing to the S3 bucket
+Create a test Hive table pointing to the Alluxio file system

 Alluxio has been configured to use the S3 bucket specified in the EMR `create-cluster` command as the root "under file system" or UFS.
 Create some test data in that S3 bucket to be used by Alluxio and query engines accessing Alluxio.